-This is a new paragraph (2013).
-I have come to realise that because I am a 'solo' rather than an 'ensemble' player my preferences may seem a bit skewed.
+In 2013 I changed this page because I had come to realise that because I am a 'solo' rather than an 'ensemble' player my preferences may have seemed a bit skewed.
 You are on much safer ground with big recorders than small ones when it comes to buying old instruments.
 As always, the critical question is 'How well does it play?'.
 Do not reject an old bass out of hand if it will not play higher than D (you may need to close the foot key for this note).
 Hardwood is very rare and the softwoods are no disadvantage in a big instrument.

 Here are the important criteria.
 If you follow these through to their logical conclusion you will probably not need to email me.
 At least, that is what I hope.
 You should also have a look here.

-- According to my way of thinking, any recorder with German fingering is virtually valueless.
+According to my way of thinking, any recorder with German fingering is virtually valueless.
 Check out this link to be sure in your identification.
 It may be more difficult for a bass recorder.
 I have provided a German fingering chart here.
 Try it!
-You will soon discover what you have.
+You should be able to work out what you have.
 An extended flat key with a hole in it is a strong pointer to German fingering.
 (Pressing it without covering the hole gives B natural.)

-- The cost of repairing or restoring broken or missing parts is likely to exceed the value of the (restored) instrument by a considerable factor.
+The cost of repairing or restoring broken or missing parts is likely to exceed the value of the (restored) instrument by a significant factor.

 Having got the negatives out of the way, let us now consider the positives.

-- A high quality product does not become devalued with age.
+A high quality product does not become devalued with age.
 A very few instruments have the same worth as Stradivarius violins and are too valuable to be played.
 You are not likely to come across one of those.
 Recorders are more like valve (tube) hi-fi.
 A Leak or Quad amp, the best of their era, are sought after by afficionados, for what they are, and what they still do.
 The oldest of the current generation of recorders have been around for nearly 100 years and have similar qualities.
 The best old ones are are still good, representative of their era, highly valued for their provenance and their performance.
-Even the less good, if individually made, have a collector's value if not value to a performer.
+Even the less good, if individually made, have value to a collector if not to a performer.